biggik/nopLocalizationHelper/README.md

 This is a package to assist with nopCommerce localizations.
 It enables use of static classes to refer to resources, with attribute based localization of default supported languages for the plugin

+## NuGet
+This package is available on NuGet [https://www.nuget.org/packages/nopLocalizationHelper]

 ## Example
 ```
     [LocaleStringProvider]